ahmad786writes/Movie-Recommendations-System/README.md

 Prepare the dataset:

 1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).
 Place the dataset files in the appropriate directory within the project.
-2. Run the recommendation systet Notebook
+2. Run the recommendation system Notebook
 3. Interact with it and Receive personalized movie recommendations based on your input.

 ## 📈 Model Performance